 Robotic Process Automation vs. Integration

 Often Robotic Process Automation (RPA) is about moving information between two or more separate pieces of software.
-Order comes in system A, a product needs to be shipped via system B. A patient signs in to a hospital through system M, a doctor needs to see their information in system N. A person places an insurance claim through system X, an answer is produced in system Y. And so on.
+An order comes into system A, a product needs to be shipped via system B. A patient checks in to a hospital through system M, a doctor needs to see the patient’s information in system N. A person places an insurance claim through system X, an insurance decision is produced in system Y. And so on.
 However, getting separate systems to talk to each other is not a new problem and RPA is not the only way to solve it.

 System integration has been around already for a while.
 Its lofty goal is to bring together different systems and get them to work together so well, they can be regarded as a single system, instead of a collection of systems.

-When I decided to leave the integration world to discover RPA, I was struck by the similarities and differences of the two ways of thinking.
+When I decided to leave the integration world to discover RPA, I was struck by the similarities and differences between the two.
 They often answered similar questions but in different ways.

-While my approach may look like it’s glorifying RPA, it is actually highlighting the good and bad of both approaches.
-Although fast and cheap solutions are often desirable, it might be worth putting in the extra money to know that if the breaks in your car malfunction, you’re notified immediately and that there is a backup system already running.
-There is a time and place for everything and different solutions work in different situations.
-System integration is great, when the solution needs to be robust.
-But in many office cases, RPA is sufficient where full system integration would be overkill.
+While my approach may look like it’s glorifying RPA, it is actually highlighting the good and bad of both options.
+Although fast and cheap solutions are often desirable, it might be worth spending some additional money to know that if the breaks in your car malfunction, you’re notified immediately and that there is a backup system already running.
+There are a time and place for everything and different solutions work in different situations.
+System integration is great when the solution needs to be robust.
+But in many cases, RPA is enough where full system integration would be overkill.

 Article RPA vs integration: Emma Luukka – RPA Solutions Consultant, Digital Workforce (original Jan 20, 2017, edited Sep 9, 2019)

 Read more about RPA and IA in different verticals: